A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Proof of the multilevel stable decomposition of Proposition for

-where the constant $C_{\rm pot}$ only depends on the mesh shape regularity parameter $\kappa_{\T}$ and the domain $\Omega$. \end{lemma}
+where the constant $C_{\rm pot}$ only depends on the mesh shape regularity parameter $\kappa_{\T}$ and the domain~$\Omega$. \end{lemma}

-\begin{proof} This result can be obtained as in, e.g., by Hiptmair and Xu~\cite[Section~4]{Hiptmair_Xu_07}.
+\begin{proof} This result is called a discrete vector Poincar\'e inequality and can be obtained as in, e.g., Hiptmair and Xu~\cite[Section~4]{Hiptmair_Xu_07}, see Ern et al.~\cite{Ern_Guz_Potu_Voh_Poinc_disc_25} and the references therein for a general view.
 For completeness, we present a direct proof.
 Consider the following discrete minimization problem

-This problem is well posed since the datum $\bv_{J}$ is a divergence-free Raviart--Thomas $\H_{0}({\div}; \Omega)$-conforming piecewise polynomial and since $\Omega$ is homotopic to a ball.
+This problem is well posed since the datum $\bv_{J}$ is a divergence-free Raviart--Thomas $\H_{0}({\div}; \Omega)$-conforming piecewise polynomial and since $\partial \Omega$ is connected, see, e.g., Girault and Raviart~\cite[Corollary 2.4, Theorem 2.9, Remark 3.10]{Gir_Rav_NS_86} or Cantarella, DeTurck, and Gluck~\cite{Cant_DeTurck_Gluck_calc_top_3D_02}.
 We also define its counterpart on the continuous level,